 What both games have in common – and what made Theme Hospital so particularly enduring – is gameplay that anyone could get their hands on and enjoy within minutes.
 Managing a hospital could easily be made too tricky, or too depressing, but Two Point Hospital makes it joyous.
 One floor, simple drag-and-place controls, uncomplicated items, and the simple goal of curing patients and keeping everyone happy.
 Then someone’s sick in a bin, the De-Humorifier blows up, or a failed patient comes back from the dead seeking revenge.
 All in a day’s work at Two Point Hospital so you better know how to deal with it all.

-After the gentle intro, everything escalates and soon becomes proper challenging – but never losing its humour and the fun that goes along with it.
+As we say in our Two Point Hospital review, everything escalates after the gentle intro and soon becomes proper challenging – but this management game never loses its humour.
 It’s cute in the same way Wallace & Gromit is, with plenty of ridiculous diseases – and cures – and the DJs on the tannoy only add to the entertainment.
 Just make sure to check under the snack machines as that’s where those pesky Monobrows lurk.

 Frostpunk mixes manages with the harsh challenges of survival sims.
 You have to manage people, yes, but the goal isn’t to make money – it’s to make it through each bitter night without losing everyone to a sudden death.

 From the creators of This War of Mine, which is similarly about a group of people trying desperately to survive under horrifying circumstances, Frostpunk deals with nothing less than the end of the world.
-The Earth is freezing, which means the group under your control has to build steam engines and collect resources to stave off the cold.
+The Earth is freezing in this post-apocalypse game, which means the group under your control has to build steam engines and collect resources to stave off the cold.

 Sound simple?
 It would be, except half the time you’re not managing a society – you’re managing your own morality.
 You’ll soon find yourself sending frostbitten workers to their deaths in order to clear or a bit of snow, or executing your own citizens because they dared to disagree with you.

-Frostpunk is one of the best management games on PC.
+As we say in our Frostpunk review, this is one of the best management games on PC.
 Not just because it’s different, but also because it holds a mirror to your own actions like no other game – and you might not like what you see.

 Factorio is all about building and maintaining factories on the alien world you’ve crash landed upon.
 While initially about survival, harvesting resources by hand as you do in Minecraft, and fending off the dangerous wildlife, Factorio quickly expands beyond that.
 It allows you to create massive centres of industry, with production lines, automated machines, and solar-powered robots.